LaputanMachines/simple-script/README.md

 ## Installation

 Ensure Python 3 is installed on your system.
 SimpleScript does not use any external libraries.
-This makes it entirely portable since it does not require the installation of any third-party libraries.
+This makes it entirely portable since it does not require the installation of any third-party libraries. **TL;DR: all you need is Python 3 installed on your system.** Nothing else is needed to write and execute SimpleScript programs.

 ## How To Use